MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/power-portal-reference.md

 When authenticated users from a different tenant need to be added to Finance and Operations as users, you must use the [Create new user](../sysadmin/tasks/create-new-users.md) process in Finance and Operations.
 This process adds cross-tenant users as Microsoft Azure Active Directory (Azure AD) business-to-business (B2B) guest users.

 > [!NOTE]
-> Access from the Power Apps Portal will fail if the user (authenticated or anonynous) has been assigned the System administrator role in any Finance and Operations apps.
+> Access from the Power Apps Portal will fail if the user (authenticated or anonymous) has been assigned the System administrator role in any Finance and Operations apps.

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]